New graduate students @ Memorial

 If you receive full or conditional admission to a graduate program but are unable to arrive in time, you may wish to defer your admission to a later semester.
 You should make this request initially to your academic unit.

 Step 1.
-Accept the offer of admission and review The Guide for New Graduate Students.
+Accept the offer of admission and review the regulations.

 Fully admitted students (or students receiving deferred admissions or transfers) are asked to complete and submit the ACCEPT/DECLINE form to SGS as quickly as possible to hold their space in the graduate program.

-All admitted graduate students are strongly encouraged to review both The Guide for New Graduate Students, and the regulations governing graduate students and programs at Memorial and to refer back to them throughout their graduate program.
+All admitted graduate students are strongly encouraged to review the regulations governing graduate students and programs at Memorial and to refer back to them throughout their graduate program.

 Step 2. (for international graduate students only) Apply for a study permit.

 If you are an international student, upon receipt of the admission letter, immediately apply for a valid study permit and visitor’s visa (refer to the Citizenship and Immigration Canada website, www.cic.gc.ca, or the International Student Advising Office website, www.mun.ca/isa/immigration, for details).

 Step 3.
 Understand your responsibilities as a graduate student.